MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-sensitivity-label-audit-schema.md

 ---
 # Audit schema for sensitivity labels in Power BI

 Whenever a sensitivity label on a dataset, report, dashboard, or dataflow is applied, changed, or removed, that activity is recorded in the audit log for Power BI.
 You can track these activities in the unified audit log or in the Power BI activity log.
-See [Track user activities in Power BI](../admin/service-admin-auditing.md) for detail.
+For more information, see [Track user activities in Power BI](../admin/service-admin-auditing.md).

 This article documents the information in the Power BI auditing schema that is specific to sensitivity labels.
 It covers the following activity keys: